 The task of purchasing a new snowboard can be daunting.
 Throughout snowboarding's history, there have been countless brands, styles, and marketing gimmicks that have come and gone.
 Board companies will never cease pushing the limits in R&D, graphics, shapes, and trends — but for these very reasons, you may have a difficult time choosing one that's best for you.
-We have filtered through the fluff to help you bypass the gimmicks.
-Our team has selected boards that feature new technology and shaping, incorporated with traditional designs.
-The best in class review narrows down the broad field to 10 of the industries highest performing boards.
-Together these articles will help you pick the best snowboard for your riding style.
+Heres our advice to help you bypass the gimmicks and pick the right board for you on the first go.

 Different Types of Board

 Freestyle boards are generally lighter, shorter, softer-flexing, and twin-tipped for going switch (backward).
 They are designed most specifically for jumping and hitting park features like rails, boxes, and other obstacles.
-Made to ride regular and switch they provide equal performance in both directions.
+Made to ride regular and switch, they provide equal performance in both directions.
 These fun sticks are more akin to skateboards than any other type of snowboard and are often used in such a way.
-Based on their freestyle objective they often struggle in edging and float in powder.
-However, the generally excel in pop and playfulness.Freeride
+Based on their freestyle objective, they often struggle in edging and float in powder.
+However, they generally excel in pop and playfulness.Freeride

 Freeride boards are designed for charging steeper technical lines and ripping powder more than others.
 They are most commonly directional in shape with stance options that allow you to get more nose on those deep days without compromising your ability to go switch when you need to.
 The directional design gives it optimal performance in that one direction.
-If you don't ride a lot of switch then directional options provide an enhanced experience.
-Great for backcountry riding or for trying to mimic your favorite Jeremy Jones lines at Squaw Valley.Powder Centric
+If you don't ride a lot of switch, directional options can provide an enhanced experience.
+They are great for backcountry riding or for trying to mimic your favorite Jeremy Jones lines at Squaw Valley.Powder Centric

 The core is the PB and J of the sandwich.
 Depending on what materials are used, the core gives the board much of its strength, pop, and overall feel on the snow.
-Most often the core will be made of some form of wood such as poplar, bamboo, and less often foam or harder woods like maple.
+Most often, the core will be made of some form of wood such as poplar, bamboo, and less often foam or harder woods like maple.
 Poplar is pretty standard as it has great flex, strength, and price point.
-Be wary of cores made of foam, balsa wood or some blend of the two.
-While light and good performing, a large sacrifice to durability is made here.
-Our tester has seen one solid rock hit result in the core coming out of the top sheet of a foam and balsa board.
-Each type has a distinct feel, and character, as to how it affects the ride.
+Be wary of cores made of foam, balsa wood, or some blend of the two.
+While light and good performing, a large sacrifice to durability is made here; our tester has seen one solid rock hit result in the core coming out of the top sheet of a foam and balsa board.
+Each type has a distinct feel and character, as to how it affects the ride.
 The blended wood core of the United Shapes Spaces Cadet gives it a plush and lively feel.
 In comparison to the Snowplanks Model A that gives the board a progressive and aggressive feeling.

-Sidewalls are the area between the edge and top sheet and provide protection to the core materials, as well as some dampening if rubber is used.
+Sidewalls are the area between the edge and top sheet and protect the core materials, as well as some dampening if rubber is used.
 All the boards you'll see in this test are the sandwich type of construction where the sidewall is displayed.
 Other types (not tested) include cap and half-cap.
-For the environmentally conscious it is worth knowing that the traditional ABS plastic is one of the more harmful components used in snowboard construction.
-Other options exist such as the soy-based side wall used in the Lib Tech Travis Rice Pointy Pro
+For the environmentally conscious, it is worth knowing that the traditional ABS plastic is one of the more harmful components used in snowboard construction.
+Other options exist, such as the soy-based sidewall used in the Lib Tech Travis Rice Pointy Pro.

 The bindings mount using an adjustable disk in which four machine screws are placed through and tightened firmly into the inserts of the board.
 Before you tighten the screws, you can adjust your stance angle, width, and centering from toe to heel.
 Once tightened, they should not move.